-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 2803 Main Street, Suite 110

-Another Deep Ellum hotspot, STIRR also has an excellent rooftop bar.
+A Deep Ellum hotspot, STIRR also has an excellent rooftop bar.
 The design is fun and bright with a bar and comfy chairs to settle into for a mid-day happy hour or a night out with friends.

-The drink menu is extensive, but a few notable cocktails include the refreshing Femme Fatale, the frozen Blueberry Loca Mojito, and the Giant Mule, a $150 drink the whole group can enjoy.
+The drink menu is extensive, but a few notable cocktails include the refreshing Femme Fraise, the frozé, and the Punch of Passion, a $160 large format drink the whole group can enjoy.

 Waterproof